nholthaus/units/docs/how-to/absolute-and-delta.md

 - **`delta<U>`** — an offset-free amount.
 Converting it is scale-only, never the datum:
   `delta<celsius<double>>(10.0).to<fahrenheit<double>>()` is an `18 °F` difference, **not** an absolute `50 °F`.

-For a non-affine unit (metres, seconds, …) the datum is zero, so a point and an amount coincide numerically — the wrappers still document intent and stop you from mixing the two roles by accident.
+For a non-affine unit (metres, seconds, …) the datum is zero, so a point and an amount coincide numerically; the wrappers still keep the two roles distinct in the type.

 ## Opt in — include the header

-The wrappers are **strictly opt-in at the header level**.
-They exist only in a translation unit that includes:
+The wrappers are **strictly opt-in**.
+They exist only where you include:

 ```cpp
 #include <units/kind.h>
 ```

-A translation unit that does not include it — even one that includes the umbrella `<units.h>` — has no `absolute`, no `delta`, and no `kind` namespace at all.
-Your own identifiers by those names are undisturbed, and there is zero compile-time or run-time cost.
-You pay for the wrappers only where you ask for them.
+Without that include — even with the umbrella `<units.h>` — there is no `absolute`, no `delta`, and no `kind`, so your own names by those spellings are undisturbed and there is no added cost.
+You get the wrappers only where you ask for them.

-Once included, the wrappers sit in an `inline namespace kind` inside `namespace units`, so both spellings name the same type:
+`absolute`/`delta` sit in an `inline namespace affine` inside `namespace units`, so both spellings name the same
+type:

 ```cpp
 #include <units/kind.h>